seoulection/rust_sandbox/README.md

 `cargo run` - same as `cargo build` but it runs the executable as well

 `cargo check` - checks your code to see if it compiles, but doesn't produce an executable

+`cargo doc --open` - builds documentation provided by all your dependencies locally and opens it in the browser